Trump admin. moves to bar Haitians from agricultural, seasonal worker visas

 DHS said it stopped taking Belize applications because the country is not complying with U.S. anti-trafficking laws.

-And Samoa is now listed as “at risk of non-compliance” because it has not made progress in accepting back nationals deported from the U.S.
+And Samoa is now listed as "at risk of non-compliance" because it has not made progress in accepting back nationals ordered removed from the U.S.